jsoghigian/orthoset_construction/README.md

 </center>
 Once selected, the level Coleoptera will receive a checkmark, as will all associated taxonomic levels above the order, as above.
 Click the Submit button.
 3) This page contains the set of orthologs associated with Coleoptera based on the default settings of the OrthoDB search.
 The taxonomic ID is actually part of the URL of this page and is visible in a web browser.
 We will revisit that momentarily.
 With no filtering, there will be a total of 11817 orthogroups.
 Click the back button to return to the previous OrthoDB page, and click Advanced.
 Coleoptera should still be selected; if it is not, re-select it.
-4) Under Phyloprofile, change the first drop down box to present in >80% of species; I will sometimes refer to this value as the universality of the orthologs.
-Change the second drop down box to single copy in >80% of species.
+4) Under Phyloprofile, change the first drop down box to present in all species; I will sometimes refer to this value as the universality of the orthologs.
+Change the second drop down box to single copy in all species.
 Click submit.
-5) The set of orthologs displayed are those that are present *and* single copy in more than 80% of the genomes.
-The search result should list 739 orthogroups.
+5) The set of orthologs displayed are those that are present *and* single copy in all the genomes.
+The search result should list 2689 orthogroups.
 For your own analyses, carefully consider universality and single copy thresholds based on your research question and methods.
 6) Note the level and species ID in the URL bar, as below:
 <center>
 <img src="https://github.com/jsoghigian/orthoset_construction/blob/master/example/fig3.png?raw=trueg" style="margin:5px 5px 5px 5px">